Lillysmart/CRESMA278_FT02306_GroupA_CrecenciaSmart_IWA_Final_Capstone/README.md

 # CRESMA278_FT02306_GroupB_CrecenciaSmart_IWA_Final_Capstone
-👋Welcome to Crecencia's first javascript project .
+👋Welcome to Crecencia's first javascript project.
 # WHAT DID I CREATE?🤔
 -📚 *BOOK CONNECT WEB APP*
 # WHAT IS THIS APP , AND WHAT DOES IT DO?🤷🏾‍♀️